 Tips & Tricks Tutorials

-Debugger Basics in IntelliJ IDEA
+Debugger Basics for Java Code in IntelliJ IDEA

 If you’ve ever used System.out.println() to debug your code, this post is a must-read.

-A debugger is a special tool that you can use to execute your code in a strictly controlled environment.
+A debugger is a special tool that you can use to execute your Java code in a strictly controlled environment.
 It lets you review and analyze the inner state of your application and find and fix bugs that may be hidden deep within your code.

 With a debugger, you also have the power to change and test the behavior of your code without modifying the source, and do a lot of other interesting things too.
 Let’s take our first steps into the world of debugging and see what this tool is capable of.